 Anything that is more of a one-use item is something I consider a specialty piece.
 Serving platters, trays, aged muffin tins, ramekins, cake stands, and cooling racks all fall into this category.
 A few of my favorite pieces are:

 - Antique or vintage cooling racks, trays and pans are great finds from thrift shops or estate sales and can add a lot of style to your shots.
 Of course, they're harder to find, and you have to snag them when you see them.
 I recently bought this Safety Grater and am seeing if I can successfully age it (I don't want it to be shiny new metal), and will report back on that one!
-If you really want to, you can buy these from Etsy shops, but they're pricey -- much better if you can find them at something like a garage sale.
+You can also have good luck finding these kinds of antique items on Etsy!

-And then of course you have accessories that have nothing to do with the kitchen!
+Finally, of course, you have accessories that have nothing to do with the kitchen!
 I love to use playing cards, old dice, velvet ribbon, books, newspaper, parchment paper, and all sorts of things.
 Really anything can be a prop (used a fur coat once...), so just keep your eyes open for inspiration!

-I hope this has been insightful and helpful guide to my favorite food photography props for you!
+I hope this has been a helpful guide to my favorite food photography props for you!
 If you have any questions, feel free to drop a comment here or reach out on Instagram.